mickgraham/google-cybersecurity-professional-certificate/1. Foundations of Cybersecurity/Module 2 - The Evolution of Cybersecurity/README.md

 **Vishing:** The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source

 **Watering hole attack:** A type of attack when a threat actor compromises a website frequently visited by a specific group of users

-## Additional Resources

-* To learn more about how security teams work to keep organizations and people safe, explore the [Hacking Google](https://www.youtube.com/playlist?list=PL590L5WQmH8dsxxz7ooJAgmijwOz0lh2H) series of videos.